paconte/django-assestment-1/README.md

     http://0.0.0.0:8020/transactions/balance/&year=2020&month=5&account=1234
     ```

-Last you can access the balance in a month with the is_monthly flag:
+Last you can access the monthly balance with the is_monthly flag:

     ```
     http://0.0.0.0:8020/transactions/balance/&year=2020&is_monthly=True